aijaz/taskforest/README.md

 # receiving Mail Transfer Agent).
 mail_return_path         = "user3@example.com"

-# This is the directory that stores the contents of
-# the emails that are sent by the system.
+# If you want to use the Mailgun service instead of SMTP
+# to send emails out, for example, when a job fails
+# this will be your Mailgun API key
+mailgun_api_key         = "key-XXXXX"

+# And this will be domain corresponding to tha mailgun domain
-instructions_dir         = "instructions"
+mailgun_domain          = "example.com"

 # When a job fails, emails are sent to this address
 email                    = "test@example.com"

 # When a job fails, but is being automatically retried,
 # emails are sent to this address, as opposed to the
 # one stored in the 'email' setting.
-If no_retry_mail
+If no_retry_email
 # is set, then no email will be sent in this case
 retry_email              = "test2@example.com"